Take Action

 Celebrate the wonder of this incredible continent that belongs to us all, and bring Antarctica into your daily life in a way that feels fun and meaningful to you.

 Throw an Antarctic movie night or an Antarctica theme party with penguin party hats!
 Host a fundraising dinner with a late-night screening of an Antarctic documentary.
 Create an Antarctic book club to discuss the extraordinary adventures of Antarctica’s greatest explorers.
 Draw, paint, make sculptures and write about Antarctica, and share your work with your friends and family.
-The more everyone understands and cares about Antarctica, the more we’ll be able to protect it.
+The more everyone understands and cares about Antarctica, the better we’ll be able to protect it.

 Emperor penguins